6 Types of Car Window Tints & Their Differences (With Pictures)

-A big step up from dye-based tints, metalized tints do the job of keeping heat and UV rays out, albeit by utilizing reflection.
-Metalized tint films have metal microparticles embedded within the layers of film to aid in their UV reflection.
+A big step up from dye-based tints, metallized tints do the job of keeping heat and UV rays out, albeit by utilizing reflection.
+Metallized tint films have metal micro-particles embedded within the layers of film to aid in their UV reflection.
 The particles also help strengthen your car’s windows, making them far less likely to shatter when broken.
-These tints are shinier and more spy-vehicle-worthy than dyed tints and are far more scratch resistant due to the metalized particles.
+These tints are shinier and more spy-vehicle-worthy than dyed tints, and are far more scratch resistant due to the metallized particles.
 They are also more efficient at blocking out heat and UV rays than a dye tint because of the infused-metal film.

 3. Hybrid Window Tints

-The best of both worlds, hybrids are dye and metalized tints rolled into one unique package.
-This tint takes advantage of dye films’ affordability and privacy factor and adds in the strength and UV-blocking benefits of metalized tints.
+The best of both worlds, hybrids are dye and metallized tints rolled into one unique package.
+This tint takes advantage of dye films’ affordability and privacy factor and adds in the strength and UV-blocking benefits of metallized tints.
 Additionally, they will not fade as quickly and are far more scratch resistant.

 A major downside is affordability, as this technology is not cheap.
 You will also have the problem of signal interference due to the metal particles.